Art Walker (gridiron football)

 Arthur D. Walker, Jr. (November 24, 1933 – May 26, 1973) was an American football player.
-He was an All-American at the University of Michigan in 1954 and played seven seasons of professional football with the Edmonton Eskimos of the Canadian Football League from 1955-1961.
+He was an All-American at the University of Michigan in 1954 and played seven seasons of professional football with the Edmonton Eskimos of the Canadian Football League (CFL) from 1955 to 1961.

-Early years
+Early life

 Walker, an African-American who grew up four miles east of South Haven, Michigan, attended South Haven High School where he was an All-Big Seven Conference tackle and president of the student council.
 He was also a catcher on a local baseball team.

-University of Michigan
+College career

 After graduating from high school in 1951, Walker was awarded an Elmer Gedeon scholarship to the University of Michigan.
 The Gedeon scholarships, created in memory of a multi-sport student athlete who was killed in World War II, were awarded on the basis of "moral character, good citizenship, scholastic ability, and achievement, promise of leadership and success, and physical ability."
 Walker played left tackle at Michigan from 1952 to 1954.
 As a 192-pound sophomore in 1952, Walker started nine games for the Wolverines and was named an All-Big Ten Conference player.

 In June 1953, Walker suffered a setback when he pleaded guilty in Ann Arbor Municipal Court to stealing gasoline from a parked car; Walker and another student admitted siphoning gas from a car parked behind a dormitory and paid fines totaling $16.25.
 As a 200-pound junior in 1953, Walker suffered from injuries.
 Walker played with a leg injury against Tulane in October 1954, and the Associated Press described Walker as the "sparkplug of the Wolverine line" and reported that, despite the injury, he "made smashing tackles and was a demon getting down under punts."
 However, his play against Tulane aggravated the injury, resulting in his missing the following game.
 As a 218-pound senior in 1954, Walker had his best season at Michigan.
 He played alongside left end Ron Kramer, giving the Wolverines "the strongest defensive left side in the Big Ten."
 During the 1954 season, Walker played more minutes than any other Michigan player—playing 479 out of 540 minutes in Michigan's nine-game schedule.

 He was named to the 1954 All-Big Ten teams selected by the Associated Press and the United Press.
 He was also selected to play in the annual East-West Shrine Game, and selected by the Football Writers Association of America to the Look magazine All-American team in 1954.
 Walker was flown to New York to receive the Look magazine award on The Jackie Gleason Show in December 1954.
 Walker was the first South Haven athlete ever to receive an All-American rating, and local residents honored him at a testimonial banquet in February 1955.
 Michigan's line coach Jack Blott spoke at the banquet, and Walker was given a set of luggage.